redsh4de/monero-site/docs/how-to-make-a-blog-post.md

 ## Tips

 - Review existing posts in `src/content/blog/` for examples.
 - If adding new tags, ensure they make sense and don't duplicate existing ones.
-- For SEO and accessibility, include descriptive alt text for images.
+Refer to the [tag index](https://getmonero.org/blog/tags) for guidance.
 - If the post needs updates, edit the file directly and rebuild.
 - Try not to write HTML directly in your content.
 If not possible (iframes, etc.), ensure it is safe and sanitized.